-In 1944, Gerzso met Benjamin Péret, the Surrealist Poet and political activist who moved to Mexico from France.
-In the 1940s, a number of European artists and writers, including Wolfgang Paalen, Alice Rahon, Max Ernst, Leonora Carrington and Remedios Varo, moved to Mexico to escape the horrors of World War II.
+Surrealists often took part in Exquisite Corpse (Cadavre exquis) games; a method by which a number of words or images is collectively assembled by different artists.
+Although this drawing is executed by Gerzso, the artist writes on the top right corner of the sheet “Conversaciones con Benjamin PERET” confirming their collaboration on the study.
+In 1944, Gerzso met Benjamin Péret, Surrealist poet and political activist, who moved to Mexico from France.
+In the 1940s, a number of European artists and writers, including Wolfang Paalen, Alice Rahon, Max Ernst, Leonora Carrington and Remedios Varo moved to Mexico to escape the horrors of World War II.
 With his European heritage and extensive shared interest with the Surrealists, Gerzso naturally became part of the group.
-His friendship with Benjamin Péret, who played a leading role in keeping the Surrealists dynamic (in conjunction with André Breton in New York), greatly influenced Gerzso and his early works.
+His friendship with Benjamin Péret greatly influenced Gerzso and his early painting period.